Yanis42/Cole/README.md

 If executing from source, you will need the following:
 - Python 3.7+ (done with 3.10, untested with previous versions but should work)
 - PyQt6

+## Building:
+You will need the following module:
-- (Optional) PyInstaller if you want to build an executable.
+- PyInstaller

+Then run ``build.py``, your executable will be in the ``dist`` folder.
+It will build an executable for the OS where you execute this script.
 Note that antiviruses might get angry, if you have any doubt the source code is available.

 ## Contributions are welcome!
 This project use Black to format the code properly